 -The dose may be increased in increments of 40 mg at intervals of 2 or more days based on tolerability and efficacy.

 Renal Dose Adjustments

-Mild (CrCl 60 to 89 mL/min): No adjustment recommended
+Mild renal dysfunction (CrCl 60 to 89 mL/min): No adjustment recommended

 End stage renal disease: Not recommended

 Mild hepatic dysfunction (Child-Pugh 1 to 6): No adjustment recommended

 Moderate hepatic dysfunction (Child-Pugh 7 to 9): No adjustment recommended